danx-uoft/codeSTACKr/README.md

 # Hi there, I'm Dan 🇨🇳 🇨🇦

 ## About me
+- 🇨🇳 I was born and raised in China
+- 🇨🇦 I currently live in Toronto, Canada
-- 🏫 I'm a graduate student at the University of Toronto.
+- 🏫 I'm a graduate student at the University of Toronto

 ## Research interests
 My research interests lie in the intersection of politics and information.